 That’s what makes it a pseudoscience.

 Like a lot of things, it’s best if you don’t take it too seriously.
 It’s meant to be fun.
-You don’t get to other conversations about what music someone likes, what’s their favorite dessert is and who do you both know if you don’t get the conversation started.
+You don’t get to other conversations about what music someone likes, their favorite dessert, and who you both know if you don’t get the conversation started.

 “Oh, you dot your ‘i’ with a circle.
 You’re a playful person who likes to have fun.
 Clever.”